MadBomber/aia/README.md

 `aia` is a command-line utility that facilitates interaction with AI models.
 It automates the management of pre-compositional prompts and executes generative AI (Gen-AI) commands on those prompts.

-It leverages the `prompt_manager` gem to manage prompts for the `mods` and `sgpt` CLI utilities.
-It utilizes "ripgrep" for searching for prompt files.
+It leverages the `prompt_manager` gem to manage prompts for the `ai_client` gem.
 It uses `fzf` for prompt selection based on a search term and fuzzy matching.

 **Most Recent Change**: Refer to the [Changelog](CHANGELOG.md)

 > v0.5.17
 > - replaced gem semver with versionaire
->
-> v0.5.16
-> - fixed bugs with the prompt pipeline
-> - Added new backend "client" which is an `aia` internal client to the OpenAI API that allows both text-to-speech and speech-to-text
-> - Added --image_size and --image_quality to support image generation with the dall-e-2 and dall-e-3 models using the new internal `aia` OpenAI client.
 >

 <!-- Tocer[start]: Auto-generated, don't remove. -->